We have to do something similar to what we did for the boolean field, for the id field.

 }

-When we decode the shared reference to a u8 slice &[u8]
+When we decode the shared reference to a u8 slice &[u8], we make sure that the decode function we're using comes from the Decode trait on the MySql type.

 impl Serialize for PokemonId {